-Forex brokerage industry is one of the most competitive industries in the world.
-It is extremely popular and profitable as well, hence it is no wonder there are so many Forex brokers out there.
-Each broker tries to differentiate its products and offerings in such a way that it is having an inflow of new customers and in the same time it is retaining the old ones.
-This is much easier to say than done.
-Because of this stiff competition, brokers are looking for new ways to attract traders, like offering products that are not really connected with the Forex market but are similar.
-Such products are CFD’s (Contracts for Difference), indices, various commodities, etc. No matter the Forex broker you want to open an account with, before funding a live account, a demo version should be tested.
-This is a mandatory thing but, unfortunately, traders are not doing that.
-The reason for not doing that comes from the fact that Forex trading seems so easy, it is advertised as being easy, and people believe that.
-In fact, it is one of the most difficult things to do as it requires attention to be dedicated daily and some funds that can be lost.
-This leads to people/future traders to skip the logical process until trading on a live account as they are feeling that opportunities are being missed.
-Such an attitude explains the reason why over ninety percent of Forex traders are losing their first deposit in six months or less since funding.
-In other words, homework was not being done!
-Trading on a demo account is part of this homework and the intel that can be collected can prove to be crucial to a Forex trader.
+The Forex brokerage industry is one of the most competitive industries in the world.
+It is extremely popular and profitable as well, and hence it is no wonder that there are so many Forex brokers out there.
+Each broker tries to differentiate its products and offerings in such a way that it has an inflow of new customers, while at the same time retaining the old ones.
+This is much easier said than done, though.
+Because of this stiff competition, brokers are constantly looking for new ways to attract traders, such as offering products that are not really connected with the Forex market, but are similar.
+Such products are CFDs (Contracts for Difference), indices, various commodities, etc. No matter which Forex broker you want to open an account with, before funding a live account, a demo version should be tested.
+This is an essential thing but, unfortunately, many traders do not do it.
+The reason for not doing it comes from the fact that Forex trading seems so easy; it is advertised as being easy, and people believe that.
+In fact, though, it is one of the most difficult things to do, as it requires attention to be dedicated daily, and some funds that can be lost.
+This leads to people/future traders skipping the logical process and going straight to trading on a live account, as they feel that opportunities are being missed.
+Such an attitude explains the reason why over 90% of Forex traders lose their first deposit in 6 months or less of funding it.
+In other words, they did not do their homework!
+Trading on a demo account is part of this homework, and the intelligence that can be collected can prove to be crucial to a Forex trader.

 Demo Accounts Usefulness

-Traders always wonder what is the purpose of a trading account and why brokers are offering them.
+Traders often wonder what the purpose of a trading account is, and why brokers are offering them.
 The right answer is that the information from a demo account is valuable for both traders and brokers.

 Why Brokers Offer Demo Trading Accounts